rustyeddy/rustyeddy.com/content/projects/sensor-station.md

 ## Hardware

-The _thermo32_ has been built on the esp32 with the FreeRTOS / ESP-IDF software package.
+The _Sensor Station_ has been built on the esp32 with the FreeRTOS / ESP-IDF software package.
 The ESP32 comes with a number of pins that provide an astounding array of functionality.